mathspp/mathspp/pages/03.books/little-book-pandas-matplotlib/modular.md

     og:title: "The little book of pandas & matplotlib"
     title: "The little book of pandas & matplotlib"
 onpage_menu: false
+title: "The little book of pandas & matplotlib"
 ---

 # The little book of pandas & matplotlib